 –wordlist: Use this to specify the name of the password dictionary file.
 In this example the name of the password dictionary is wpw_pwd_dictionary.txt.
 There is no need to specify a directory path if the password dictionary is in the same directory of the WPScan scanner.

 –username: Use this to specify the WordPress username.
-In our example the password brute force attack was launched against the admin account.
+In this example we launched the password brute force attack against the admin account.

-The below screenshot shows the output of the WPScan tool, when starting the password brute force attack against the admin WordPress user.
-It also show the result of the scan, which shows that the admin account was using the password adminpass.
+The below screenshot shows the output of the WPScan tool.
+From the below we can see that the password brute force attack against the admin WordPress user is finished.
+The screenshot also shows the result of the scan – the admin account uses the password adminpass.

-A WPScan WordPress password brute force attack might be a little bit slow, especially if you are using a large password dictionary file like ours.
+WPScan WordPress brute force attacks might a while.
+The scan duration mainly depends on the size of the password dictionary file.
 To speed up the process you can configure WPScan to use multiple threads by using the –threads argument.
 In the below example we launch a password brute force attack with WPScan using 50 threads.

 ruby wpscan –url www.local.com –wordlist wpw_pwd_dictionary.txt –username admin –threads 50